If you could make one small and easy tweak to your eating pattern and gain tons of health benefits, would you do it?

 Is 12 Hour intermittent fasting safe?

-So is fasting overnight for 12 hours really safe for people with diabetes?
+So, is fasting overnight for 12 hours really safe for people with diabetes?

 Please note that while 12-hour intermittent fasting is generally safe, it may not be suitable for everyone, especially children and people with certain medical conditions.
 It is important to talk to your doctor before starting any new eating pattern or plan, especially if you have diabetes or other health conditions.

-How does 12 hour intermittent fasting work?
+12 hour intermittent fasting schedule

-Now you may be thinking that this 12 hour fasting thing sounds great, but how do I do it?
+Now, you may be thinking that this 12-hour fasting thing sounds great, but how do I do it?

 Tips for getting started with 12 hour intermittent fasting